Mandarin orange: Tree

 Citrus reticulata is a moderate-sized tree some 25 ft in height.
 The tree trunk and major branches have thorns.
 The leaves are shiny, green, and rather small.
 The petioles are short, almost wingless or slightly winged.
 The flowers are borne singly or in small groups in the leaf-axils.
 Citrus are usually self-fertile (needing only a bee to move pollen within the same flower) or parthenocarpic (not needing pollination and therefore seedless, such as the satsuma).
 A mature mandarin tree can yield up to 175 lbs of fruit.

 Fruit

 Mandarin orange fruits are small 40–80 mm.
 Their color is orange, yellow-orange, or red-orange.
 The skin is thin and peels off easily.
 Their easiness to peel is an important advantage of mandarin oranges over other citrus fruits.
 Just like with other citrus fruits, mandarin is separated easily from the segments.
 The fruits may be seedless or contain a small number of seeds.
 Though the ancestral mandarin orange was bitter, most commercial mandarin strains derive from hybridization with pomelo, which gives them sweet fruit.
 They can be eaten as whole or squeezed to make juice.
 A ripe mandarin orange is firm to slightly soft, heavy for its size, and pebbly-skinned.
 The peel is thin and loose, with little white mesocarp, so they are easy to peel and to split into segments.

+Genomics

+In 2026, the Ponkan mandarin genome was reannotated as part of a haplotype-aware annotation study of three major Citrus crops.
+The updated annotation had a BUSCO completeness score of approximately 99.5%, and identified 25,162 protein-coding genes, 42,833 mRNAs, and 18,751 alternative-splicing events.